Eldridge Street Synagogue: Landmark designations

 The Eldridge Street Synagogue was added to the National Register of Historic Places in March 1980 and designated as an official New York City landmark that July.
 At the time, it was one of three Lower East Side synagogues designated as city landmarks, along with the Bialystoker Synagogue and Beth Hamedrash Hagodol.

 There were calls in the 1990s to designate the synagogue as a National Historic Landmark (NHL) as well, and it was designated as such in 1996.
 In their application for NHL status, preservationists called the building "the only surviving religious artifact to illuminate the spiritual and cultural lives of Eastern European immigrants" within the historically Jewish portions of the Lower East Side.
 Preservationists nominated the Lower East Side Historic District, which included the synagogue, for inclusion on the NRHP in 2000; the area was designated as a U.S. historic district the next year.
-The Eldridge Street Synagogue is one of four synagogues in the United States with NHL designation as of 2025, the others being Central Synagogue in Midtown Manhattan, Beth Sholom Congregation in Pennsylvania, and St. Thomas Synagogue in the U.S. Virgin Islands.
+The Eldridge Street Synagogue is one of five synagogues in the United States with NHL designation as of 2023, the others being Central Synagogue in Midtown Manhattan, Beth Sholom Congregation in Pennsylvania, Temple Aaron in Colorado, and St. Thomas Synagogue in the U.S. Virgin Islands.